mbandyo/Insurance-Claims-Analysis/README.md

 ### Methodology
 The model is built using Machine Learning method.
 We built a number of ML models before deciding on the best performing one.
 ## Model Details and Steps
+A number of prototypes were built using ensemble methodologies.
+In order to improve model performance several resampling methods were also used.
+The fimal model is built using a combination (over and under sampling) sampling.
+The final model was selected best on the performance metric of the models.